anychain/zen-docs/mvp-proposal.rst

 2. What we can do to solve the problem
 --------------------------------------------
 - Online data processing platform
-- Multiple tenant enabled, data isolation
+- Multiple tenant enabled, with data encryption and isolation
-- Built-in ETL data adaptor
+- Built-in ETL data connector
-  1. mysql data adaptor that can read mysql dump file
+  1. mysql data connector that can connect mysql or dump file
-  2. csv data adaptor
+  2. flat file connector - csv, excel
 - Built-in public data sources
   1. Economic - stock, money rate, oil price
   2. country and provinces with map